Kevin-Duarte/ivline/README.md

 ### Warning and Disclaimers
 - In Code We Speak is not responsible for damages caused by this software
-- In Code We Speak is not responsible for maintenance on this software.
+- In Code We Speak is not responsible for maintenance of this software.
 However, feel free to reach us at support@incodewespeak.com for special requests or custom solutions.

 ### Installation
 1. Install Python 3.9 (https://www.python.org/downloads/)